-How to Fight Your Maine DUI Charges
+How to Fight Your Maine OUI Charges

 Premiere Defense Attorneys Serving the Biddeford, Saco, Bangor, Augusta and Portland Areas

 Many people who are accused of driving under the influence choose to plead guilty to the charges.
 The reason for this is that they are unaware of the fact that there are ways to challenge the evidence which the authorities believe they have against you.
 The testing methods used by law enforcement may not be as accurate as you believe them to be.
 In fact, one of the most common OUI defense methods is to argue that the evidence against you is not accurate.

 For most OUI cases, the chief evidence of intoxication is the results of the sobriety tests.
 Each type of test has its own flaws that can often be exposed to question validity.
 This method is especially useful in cases where a BAC is only slightly above the legal limit.
 For example, if your BAC was .10% , a test would only need to be off by a tiny bit to make your results qualify you for OUI.

 There are 2 types of sobriety tests that police use to check for impairment.
 The first type is chemical sobriety tests.
 They check the body for blood alcohol content (BAC).
 If your BAC is over the legal limit of .08%, you will be charged with DUI.
 These tests can be done by checking either your blood or breath.
 The second type of test is a field sobriety test.
 These tests are designed to check your motor functions for impairment.
 For any sobriety test, errors can be made during the performance or interpretation.